writememe/blog.danielteycheney.com/content/posts/im-going-ccnp-emeritus.md

 I first acquired a Cisco certification back in 2004, and have held a professional level certification since 2014.

 As I mentioned when interviewed for [The Art of Network Engineering](https://artofnetworkengineering.com/2020/12/09/ep-21-he-automates-a-lan-down-unda/) podcast, I wouldn’t have got into networking or IT for that matter without the Cisco Networking Academy which I completed in high school.
-Being Cisco certified has allowed me to forge a career and progress through roles with having it.
+Being Cisco certified has allowed me to forge a career and progress through roles with having them.
 I learned a significant amount of knowledge, and will look fondly upon doing some of the exams like the old TSHOOT exam.

-But both myself and the industry has changed during my first certification.
+But both myself and the industry has changed during the period since my first certification.

 ## Where's the industry at now?